-In Florida, CONVENIENCE ACCOUNT AGENT (Single-Party Accounts only) - A convenience account, as defined by Florida law, means a deposit account other than a certificate of deposit, in the name of one individual, in which one or more individuals have been designated as agent with the right to make deposits to and withdraw funds from or draw checks on such account on the owner's behalf.
-A single individual is the owner, and the agent is merely designated to conduct transactions on the owner's behalf.
-The owner does not give up any rights to act on the account, and the agent may not in any manner affect the rights of the owner or beneficiaries, if any, other than by withdrawing funds from the account.
-The owner is responsible for any transactions of the agent.
-We undertake no obligation to monitor transactions to determine that they are on the owner's behalf.
+Arizona, Colorado, and New Mexico, AGENCY (Power of Attorney) DESIGNATION - The agent is merely designated to conduct transactions on behalf of the owner or owners.
+Owners do not give up any rights to act on the account, and the agent may not in any manner affect the rights of owners or beneficiaries, if any, other than by withdrawing funds from the account.
+Owners are responsible for any transactions of the agent.
+We undertake no obligation to monitor transactions to determine that they are on behalf of the owners.

-The owner may terminate the agency at any time, and the agency is automatically terminated by the death of the owner.
-However, we may continue to honor the transactions of the agent until: (a) we have received written notice or have actual knowledge of the termination of agency, and (b) we have a reasonable opportunity to act on that notice or knowledge.
-We may refuse to accept the designation of a convenience account agent.
+We may continue to honor the transactions of the agent until: (a) we have received written notice or have actual knowledge of the termination of the agency, and (b) we have a reasonable opportunity to act on that notice or knowledge.
+We may refuse to accept the designation of an agent.